Our Safeguarding Team

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.
 All staff have received training in how to identify possible signs of radicalism, extremism, CME & FGM of a student.

-At Dartford Science and Technology College we take the issue of online-safety very seriously.
+At Dartford Science and Technology College, we believe online-safety is a critical part of safeguarding.
 The Internet is a wonderful way to discover, create and connect with people and is, increasingly, an essential tool for young people researching issues and homework topics for themselves.
 It is important, as part of our responsibilities of safe-guarding, that we remain extremely vigilant about e-safety and the prevention of cyber bullying, whether via email, text messaging or any social digital media.

 Should you wish to get in contact with us please do not hesitate to do so at firstname.lastname@example.org or via the College’s main office.